NEONScience/NEON-Data-Skills/tutorials/Other/Concept-intros/intro-reproducible-research/rep-sci-overview/rep-sci-overview.md

 From Powers, S. M., and S. E. Hampton (2019),
 <a href="https://doi.org/10.1002/eap.1822" target="_blank">Open science, reproducibility, and transparency in ecology</a> (Abstract)

-This lesson introduces the core principles of reproducible science in ecology, including organization, automation, documentation, and dissemination, and provides practical ways to apply them in your own research workflows.
+This lesson introduces the core principles of reproducible science in ecology and provides practical ways to apply them in your own research workflows.

 In ecological science, reproducibility is especially important because observations are often context-dependent in space and time, so transparent and computationally reproducible workflows are critical for credible science, management, and policy decisions.

+NEON data are especially well suited for reproducible ecological workflows because they are collected using standardized protocols across sites and time, include rich metadata and documentation, and are delivered in formats that make analyses easier to trace, rerun, and compare.

 <div id="ds-objectives" markdown="1">